mattvenn/minecraft-pi/photobooth/photobooth.md

 ## Conditionals

-Now you need a `conditional statement` so that something happens only when Steve is in the exact location you just found:
+Now you need a `conditional statement` so that something happens only when you're in the exact location you just found:

 ~~~ { .python }
 if playpos.x == -247 and playpos.y == 10 and playpos.z == 60: